Site Contents

 The souvenir shop is always a popular part of any visit.
 It stocks books, videos and memorabilia for the enthusiast, as well as Thomas the Tank Engine merchandise and other toys.

-Bo'ness Tourist Information Centre is located in the station and provides information about accommodation and attractions locally and throughout Scotland.
+A Tourist Information Point is located in the station and provides information about accommodation and attractions locally and throughout Scotland.

 Gauge 'O' Model Railway